curegit/reversi-ai-dll/README.md

 ## API

-The DLL has a simple API.
+The DLL has simple API.
-For instance, a board state is given, an API function returns a move you should choose next.
+For instance, a board state is given, the API function returns a move you should choose next.

 ### Bit Board